lunasec-io/lunasec/docs/blog/2021-11-29-delivering-on-deadlines-without-a-compromise.md

 ### Our Involvement with Security

-We're building an Open Source project called [LunaSec](https://github.com/lunasec-io/lunasec) to help developers address these problems.
-The goal of LunaSec is to create drop-in, Secure by Default components that provide strong security and compliance guarantees, while not impacting a team's speed or efficiency when meeting deadlines.
+We're building an Open Source project called [LunaDefend](https://github.com/lunasec-io/lunasec) to help developers address these problems.
+The goal of LunaDefend is to create drop-in, Secure by Default components that provide strong security and compliance guarantees, while not impacting a team's speed or efficiency when meeting deadlines.
 It's possible through the clever usage of Data Encryption through a process known as [Tokenization](https://www.lunasec.io/docs/pages/how-it-works/tokens/).

-Here's an example of the LunaSec React SDK in action:
+Here's an example of the LunaDefend React SDK in action:

 ```tsx jsx="true"
 // This React Component is vulnerable to XSS, and it leaks data to attackers.